Koghu20/CatGame/README.md

 # MUST READ !!!
-The game can be runned directly after compiling.
+The game can be run directly after compiling.

 # Instruction and Important notes.